COURSE CODE OF CONDUCT JOINING AGREEMENT

 6. Have humility/Aham Brahmasi: Traditional yoga is a charity: The teaching and the entire course is being given freely and generously by volunteers at a very low charitable rate and what is being given is immeasurable.
 Please make your own notes.
 Please do not ask for more or extra.
 Any additional course materials or notes that are given by volunteers, should be considered as an added bonus, not to be expected.
 Please bear with any technical glitches or other course issues that arise, everyone is working very hard to ensure things go smoothly but this can never be 100% guaranteed.

-7. Practice with awareness/ Sati/Sadhana /Abhyasa Please approach your Yoga practice with awareness of your individual physical limits and go at a pace that is appropriate for you.
-Participating in all postures is nor compulsory for certification.
-Similarly practice meditation as per the course guidelines and if you need help let a volunteer know.
+7. Practice with awareness/ Sati/Sadhana /Abhyasa.
+Please approach your practice with awareness of your individual physical limits and go at a pace that is appropriate for you.
+Practice meditation as per the course guidelines and if you need help let a volunteer know.

 (Please continue with any prescription medication during the course.
 The Yoga Healing Foundation is not a medical care provider so if necessary you should seek medical advice from your usual sources during the course.)

 This information only applies if you do wish to achieve certification: